Common-Provenance-Framework/CPF-Toolbox/README.md

 **1. Devices and SOP are typed `cpm:id` (identifier entity).** They appear as entities with `"prov:type": "cpm:id"` — the type reserved for external identifiers like accession numbers.
 The toolbox mapped them from `identifierEntities` exactly as instructed.
 Downstream tools that process `cpm:id` entities will treat these as identifier references, not as physical equipment.

-**2. `dct:hasPart` lists devices and a protocol.** `hasPart` is meant to reference sub-activities (e.g. a centrifugation step, a lysis step).
+**2. `dct:hasPart` lists devices and a protocol.** `hasPart` is meant to reference sub-activities of the main activity (e.g. a centrifugation step or a data preparation step).
 Devices and protocols are not activities.

 **3. Three `used` relations instead of one.** The activity appears to "use" the microcentrifuge and thermal cycler as if they were backward connectors.
-Only the tissue sample is a real backward connector — the other two `used` entries are structurally meaningless in the traversal backbone.
+Only the tissue sample is a proper backward connector in this use case — the other two `used` entries are structurally meaningless in the traversal backbone.

 **4. No `wasDerivedFrom`.** The forward connectors had no `derivedFrom` in the template, so the output contains no `wasDerivedFrom` relations.
 The DNA aliquots have no recorded lineage back to the tissue sample.
 This breaks backward traversal — a tool following the chain will find the aliquots but cannot determine where they came from.